jtudelag/argocd-vault-plugin-demo/README.md

 simple/secret-example.yaml:    avp.kubernetes.io/path: '2'
 ```

-3. Now go to the argocd-apps folder and change the repoURL with your repo URL.
+3. Now go to the argocd-apps folder and change the repoURL with the URL of your forked repo.
 ```bash
 grep repoURL *
 app-helm-secret.yaml:    repoURL: 'https://github.com/jtudelag/argocd-vault-plugin-demo.git'